 - a.
 Maintain historic entrances, porches and their functional and decorative features including columns, pilasters, piers, entablatures, sidelights, transoms, steps/stairs, railings, floors and ceilings. - b.
 Maintain and repair historic entrances, porches and their features through appropriate methods.
-If repair or replacement of historical materials presenting a lead-based paint or other hazard is required, encapsulate, or replace with in-kind historical building materials or imitative substitute building materials. - c.
-If a portion of an entrance, porch or feature is deteriorated beyond repair, replace using in-kind historical building materials or imitative substitute building materials that match the original in size, design, and scale.
-If replacement of historical materials presenting a lead-based paint or other hazard is required, replace with in-kind historical building materials or with imitative substitute building materials. - d.
-If replacement of an entire entrance, porch or feature is necessary, replace by simulating the original in size, design, and scale using in-kind historical building materials or imitative substitute building materials. - e.
+If repair or replacement of historical materials presenting a lead-based paint or other hazard is required, encapsulate, or replace with in-kind or imitative substitute building materials. - c.
+If a portion of an entrance, porch or feature is deteriorated beyond repair or presents a lead-based paint or other hazard, it is appropriate to replace using imitative substitute

+- materials where in-kind materials are not technically or financially feasible, less durable, or are less climate resilient. - d.
+If replacement of an entire entrance, porch or feature is necessary, it is appropriate to replace using imitative substitute materials where in-kind materials are not technically or financially feasible, less durable, or are less climate resilient. - e.
 It is inappropriate to enclose a historic front or primary entrance or porch.
 If enclosure of a historic entrance or porch on a secondary elevation is necessary, design the enclosure to maintain the historic character of the entrance or porch, building and district.
 For instance, recess the enclosure behind columns, balustrades and other features and/or consider using glass instead of solid materials.